CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 ![Cert](../images/saml30.png)

-* Paste this value into the **Signing Certificate Key** field in the CenturyLink Cloud Control Portal.
+* Paste this value into the **Signing Certificate Key** field in the Lumen Cloud Control Portal.
 Click the **Save** button and switch back to the **Users List** view.
 Select the user that you want to perform SSO with, and locate the **SAML Username** field.
-Since we chose above to use the Active Directory User Principal Name as the lookup value to the CenturyLink Cloud account, we must plug in the User Principal Name associated with this user.
+Since we chose above to use the Active Directory User Principal Name as the lookup value to the Lumen Cloud account, we must plug in the User Principal Name associated with this user.

 ![SAML User](../images/saml33.png)

 * Save the user record.

 **5. Exchange SAML messages to perform Single Sign On.**
 * Before testing, if you do not own the public domain name corresponding to the DNS name of your server, then your test will fail.
 To test successfully, change your local machine host file so that the browser translates the domain name to the public IP address of the server.
-When the SAML request comes in to ADFS, it tries to match the SAML Destination ID (retrieved from the SAML configuration in your CenturyLink Cloud account) to the Federation Service name in the ADFS server.
+When the SAML request comes in to ADFS, it tries to match the SAML Destination ID (retrieved from the SAML configuration in your Lumen Cloud account) to the Federation Service name in the ADFS server.

 ![FS Properties](../images/saml34.png)